eniac/otti/README.md

-├── codegen              -- Code generators convert LP, SDP, SGD datasets to C files with non-deterministic checkers ├── datasets             -- The datasets from the Otti paper evaluation │   ├── LP               -- Linear programming (LP) dataset based on Netlib-LP │   ├── SDP              -- Semi-definite programming (SDP) dataset │   ├── SGD              -- Stochastic Gradient Descent (SGD) dataset references and hyperparameters for PMLB dataset ├── Dockerfile           -- The Dockerfile that builds Otti ├── README.md            -- This file
+├── codegen              -- Code generators convert LP, SDP, SGD datasets to C files with non-deterministic checkers ├── datasets             -- The datasets from the Otti paper evaluation │   ├── LP               -- Linear programming (LP) dataset based on Netlib-LP │   ├── SDP              -- Semi-definite programming (SDP) dataset based on SDPLIB │   ├── SGD              -- Stochastic Gradient Descent (SGD) dataset references and hyperparameters for PMLB dataset ├── Dockerfile           -- The Dockerfile that builds Otti ├── README.md            -- This file